-Dr. Wael Zatar, dean of the College of Information Technology and Engineering, will participate in the 2019 Bridge Engineering Institute Conference, to be sponsored by the Transportation Research Board this summer.
+Dr. Wael Zatar, dean of the College of Engineering and Computer Sciences, will participate in the 2019 Bridge Engineering Institute Conference, to be sponsored by the Transportation Research Board this summer.

 The conference is a forum for international researchers and practitioners around the world who will discuss the latest research and practices on bridge engineering and related fields.

 Zatar also recently participated in the 98th annual meeting of the Transportation Research Board (TRB) in Washington, D.C., and serves as the chair for the board’s National Committee on Structural Fiber Reinforced Polymers, Structures Section, and the American Association of State Highway and Transportation Officials.
 Zatar chaired a meeting on Structural Fiber Reinforced Polymers (FRP) and a session on FRP Composites Innovations and Applications.
 He also chaired a workshop on Fiber Reinforced Polymer Deployment in Bridges and helped coordinate all the efforts of the fourteen TRB committees within the structures sections.